Last updated on October 11th, 2023 at 04:29 pm

 - Tarpon Springs – I just love the historic riverfront town of Tarpon Springs!
 It’s only 20 minutes north of Clearwater and provides a local look into Greek culture.
 After the discovery of natural sponge beds in the early 1900s, Greek sponge divers arrived in Tarpon Springs to grow the now-famous sponge industry.
 Don’t miss a boat trip to Anclote Key Preserve State Park.
 Located three miles off the coast of Tarpon Springs, the 403-acre park is accessible only by private boat or ferry service.
 It is home to at least 43 species of birds and a pristine beach for some truly great shelling.
 The island is anchored by a picturesque 1887 lighthouse that stands as a sentinel on its southern end.

-- Sarasota – One of our favorite places to Day Trip from Tampa is Sarasota.
+- Sarasota – One of our favorite places to take a day trip from Tampa is Sarasota.
 It is only an hour away and offers many different activities and amazing restaurants.
 Three of my favorite Sarasota attractions are The Ringling, Marie Selby Gardens, and Siesta Key Beach.
 I would also never leave the city without stopping by Yoder’s Amish Restaurant for a piece of pie!
-The Ringling hosts an art museum, circus museum, and mansion on 66-acres along the beautiful Sarasota Bay.
-Just four miles south is the Marie Selby Gardens, is an urban oasis showcasing a living collection of rare and beautiful tropical plants.
+The Ringling hosts an art museum, circus museum, and mansion on 66 acres along the beautiful Sarasota Bay.
+Just four miles south is the Marie Selby Gardens, an urban oasis showcasing a living collection of rare and beautiful tropical plants.
 They have several themed gardens and often host weddings.
 Sarasota is also the gateway to miles of beaches with fine sand and shallow waters, but my personal favorite is Siesta Key.
-Apparently I’m not the only one because it was also the Trip Advisor’s “People’s Choice” #1 beach in the United States in 2016.
+Apparently, I’m not the only one because it was also Trip Advisor’s “People’s Choice” #1 beach in the United States in 2016.

 - Disney – Orlando is a two-hour drive away, so Disney is definitely a possibility.
 I’m a big kid at heart so of course I adore Disney!
 Ever since my boys were little, I’ve been taking them to Walt Disney World as often as possible.
 Now that they are grown and have homes of their own, I still plan for the family to meet in Orlando at least once every couple of years.
 In the meantime, I drag my loving husband to my Disney for my two favorite events: Epcot Flower & Garden Festival and Mickey’s Very Merry Christmas Party at Walt Disney World.